hpique/SwiftSingleton/README.md

 This approach supports lazy initialization because Swift lazily initializes global constants (and variables), and is thread safe by the definition of `let`.

+In a future version of Swift, we should be able to make this global constant private, which would make this the best approach.

 ### Approach B: Nested struct

 ```swift